openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 OpenShift should support V2 cartridges and Docker cartridges side by side.

-In order to advance both high availability and the evolution of the platform, moving HAProxy out of the gears and into its own set of containers / layer would be ideal.
-Further investigation is needed, but a number of open source projects have advanced sufficiently to where full HA routing is now possible without a deep investment.
-In either case, the Routing SPI abstraction would allow us to choose how and when to move this functionality out of the main gears.
+In order to advance both high availability and the evolution of the platform, we will move HAProxy out of the gears and into its own set of containers / layer.
+V3 will introduce a routing layer that operates above the gear layer, removing the requirement for applications to manage their own load balancing.

 ### Write-once Gears